Machine-learning-derived protocols for information-based work extraction from active particles

 Our goal is to optimize work extraction by changing the stiffness following a measurement of the relative direction of the self-propulsion and the confining harmonic force.
 To this end we use a machine learning approach originally proposed by Whitelam to find time-dependent feedback-control protocols for extracting work from thermal systems \cite{WhitelamPRX2023}.
 This approach was subsequently used by Casert and Whitelam \cite{CasertWhitelam2024} to find learned protocols for driving active particles with minimal heat dissipated in the process.
 Specifically, we represent the protocol, \textit{i.e.} the time dependence of the stiffness, \textit{via} a deep neural network, which is trained using the genetic algorithm.
 The network is fully connected, with four hidden layers of width four and one additional hidden layer of width ten.
 In practice, since our measurement done at the initial state of the procedure results in a binary output, we use two independent networks for self-propulsion in the direction of the confining force and opposing the confining force.
 The input for each of the networks is time elapsed in the process and the output is the instantaneous value of the harmonic potential stiffness.
 To train each network we use a genetic algorithm \cite{WhitelamPRX2023}.
 First, we generate 50 protocols by initializing instances of the network with independent Gaussian random numbers.
-Next, we pick the five protocols that result in the largest average useful work (evaluated by numerically solving equations of motion for the second moments).
+Next, we pick the five protocols that result in the largest average useful work.
 We generate 49 protocols of the next generation by picking with replacement from the set of five best protocols and adding independent random numbers to the network parameters.
 The 50th protocol of the next generation is the un-modified best protocol of the previous generation.
 The process is then repeated.
-In practice we found that the largest useful work is extracted if the variance of the ``mutations'' is decreased during the training process.
+In practice we found that the largest useful work is extracted if the variance of the ``mutations'' is decreased during the training process (some additional technical details are provided in the appendix).
 As usual, we cannot guarantee that the final useful work is optimal.
-While the final useful work is well reproducible between different learning runs, the final protocols show some differences for this reason we refer to them as learned protocols rather than optimal protocols.
+While the final useful work is well reproducible between different learning runs, the final protocols show some differences and for this reason we refer to them as learned protocols rather than optimal protocols.

 We find that machine learned stiffness protocols allow us to extract significantly more work than the stepwise changes of the stiffness, see Fig. \ref{fig1}b for work extracted in the limit of very long processes.
 Furthermore, we find that the largest amount of work is extracted for persistence time of about $\tau_p\approx 0.2$, which is shorter than that suggested by the stepwise change of the stiffness.
 For finite-length processes the learned protocols exhibit discontinuous changes of the stiffness at both initial, $t=0$, and final, $t=t_f$, times, see Fig. \ref{fig2}.
 The changes at the initial time are opposite to the expectation, \textit{e.g.} for product $xf$ negative at $t=0$ the stiffness constant first decreases discontinuously and then increases above its initial value.
 Similar behavior was found by Garcia-Millan \textit{et al.} \cite{GarciaMillan2025}.
 Finally, as shown in Fig. \ref{fig3}, the work extracted increases with increasing duration of the process and saturates in the large extraction time limit.